godotengine/godot-docs/tutorials/3d/fps_tutorial/part_four.rst

 the health kit.
 If you expand it you'll find two collision shapes, one for each size.
 We will be using a different collision shape size based on the size of the health pick up, so the smaller health pick up has a trigger collision shape closer to its size.

-The last thing to note is how we have a :ref:`AnimationPlayer <class_AnimationPlayer>` node so the health kit spins around slowly and bobs up and down.
+The last thing to note is how we have an :ref:`AnimationPlayer <class_AnimationPlayer>` node so the health kit spins around slowly and bobs up and down.

 Select ``Health_Pickup`` and add a new script called ``Health_Pickup.gd``.
 Add the following: